borbware/unity-basics-course/project-management/4-scrum.md

 ### Daily Scrum ("Daily")

-* Only Dev Team attends with these goals:
+* Only Dev Team attends, with these goals:
   * Inspect the progression towards the Sprint Goal
   * Inspect how the Sprint Backlog is clearing out
   * Create a plan for the next 24 hours